-Retaliatory violence describes violence by a woman who hits back and this may be with the intent to stop the violence, and can be used after experiencing a long history of violence and abuse from her partner.
+Retaliatory violence: Women may use a number of behaviours including force, to cope, survive and resist their partner's use of violence and coercive control.
+The intent is to stop the violence and protect herself, children or others.
+Retaliatory violence is also referred to as resistive violence or violent resistance.
+Women might use retaliatory violence when there is a pattern and history of ongoing perpetration of violence against them.
 Although she may use this type of violence, the woman is often not the person most capable of causing significant harm to the other and she often continues to fear for her safety.

 There are a small percentage of relationships where women use violence as a pattern of abuse using power and control against their partners.
-However, statistics compiled from Police reports, Hospital Accident and Emergency Departments, Court data, and Domestic Violence Counselling Services suggests these types of relationships are only a small minority.
+However, statistics compiled from police reports, hospital accident and emergency departments, court data, and domestic violence counselling services suggests these types of relationships are only a small minority.